-- retargetting and follow up
+- retargeting and follow up

-This may seem a bit overwhelming but in the end, your success relies on essential elements:
+This may seem a bit overwhelming, but in the end, your success relies on essential elements:

 - product quality

-- reliable supplier offering great shipping time
+- reliable supplier offering excellent shipping time

 - your store (simple but effective design and checkout page)